pi-apps-go/pi-apps/README.md

 ## To run Pi-Apps Go
 - From the start menu: Accessories -> Pi-Apps
-- Use the terminal command: `pi-apps`
+- Use the terminal command: `pi-apps-go`
 - Run Pi-Apps from its directory: `~/pi-apps/gui`

 ## To update Pi-Apps Go